BradHutchings/Mmojo-Server-v2/instructions/dogpile/511-APE-Compatible.md

 - View the script: <a href="../../scripts/510-Test-Cosmo-Build.sh" target="_blank">510-Test-Cosmo-Build.sh</a>.
 - Run the script.
   ```
-  $MMOJO_SERVER_SCRIPTS/510-Test-Cosmo-Build.sh X86_64 compatible 1 dogpile
+  $MMOJO_SERVER_SCRIPTS/510-Test-Cosmo-Build.sh X86_64 compatible 1 doghouse
   ```
 </details>

 ---
-### Build Dogpile for aarch64 (arm64)
+### Build Doghouse for aarch64 (arm64)
-This script uses CMake to build Dogpile with `cosmocc` for x86_64.
+This script uses CMake to build Doghouse with `cosmocc` for x86_64.
 Note that we make a temporary change to `common/CMakeLists.txt` to statically link with OpenSSL libraries.
 - View the script: <a href="....//scripts/510-Build-with-Cosmo.sh" target="_blank">510-Build-with-Cosmo.sh</a>.
   - *On Github, you may need to right-click and choose "Open link in new tab" to open the "View script" links in a new tab.*
     <br/>
     <br/>
 - Run the script.
 We run with `.` so variables can be defined and exported.
   ```
-  $MMOJO_SERVER_SCRIPTS/510-Build-with-Cosmo.sh aarch64 compatible dogpile
+  $MMOJO_SERVER_SCRIPTS/510-Build-with-Cosmo.sh aarch64 compatible doghouse
   ```

 <details>